 Rob Fleming, an employee with Vale, was determined to see the piece preserved and spent years playing “hide and go seek” with the mammoth car around Vale’s property ensuring that it remained out of the way of regular operations until its transportation to Capreol could be arranged.

 In 2016, the museum completed a full restoration on the unit made possible by a significant donation from Atlas Copco Canada and support from numerous local partners.
 The museum has re-attached the unit’s safety cabs and catwalks and outfitted the car in INCO’s historic safety yellow paint scheme.

-Prescott Park also exhibits a section man shed showcasing various pieces of maintenance-of-way equipment such as handcars, velocipedes and speeders.
+The display showcases a number of maintenance-of-way equipment such as handcars, velocipedes and speeders.

 Located behind the museum house, the Little Tikes Steam Locomotive playground provides the smallest of railway engineers the opportunity to climb aboard and explore.